Exercise when you have a cold

 Still, if you exercise with a cold, it's important to listen to your body.
 Sometimes cold medications such as decongestants can increase your heart rate.
 In addition, your heart rate is increased with exercise.
 The combination of exercise and decongestants can cause your heart to pump very hard.
 As a result you may become short of breath and have difficulty breathing.

-If you have asthma and a cold, make sure you talk with your doctor before you exercise.
+If you have asthma and a cold, make sure you consult with your doctor before you exercise.
 If your asthma symptoms usually become worse when you have a cold, you'll need to use caution.
 Exercising with a cold and asthma may cause increased respiratory symptoms such as coughing, wheezing, and shortness of breath.
 These symptoms may require you to use more asthma medications to open your airways.
 Overuse of asthma medications can also cause your heart rate to increase.

 If you have a raised temperature with a cold, exercise may stress your body even more.
 That's why it's important to wait a few days to get back to your regular exercise regimen.
 Working out too hard with a cold could stress your body, causing you to feel worse.
 This additional stress may hinder your recovery from your cold.